gojimmypi/gridster-jekyll-theme/_posts/2021-05-26-jekyll-tag-test.md

 Now, one could simply create a directory in the `gojimmypi.github.io` repo, but here I have notes on creating a _separate repo_ that will be that virtual subdirectory.

-I created another comnpletely blank repo called [jekyll-tag-test](https://github.com/gojimmypi/jekyll-tag-test). (no default files, nothing!)
+I created another completely blank repo called [jekyll-tag-test](https://github.com/gojimmypi/jekyll-tag-test). (no default files, _nothing_!)
-See [prior blog](../2021-05-26-jekyll-site_failures/) on some of the problems that could be encountered.
+See [prior blog](../jekyll-site_failures/) on some of the problems that could be encountered.

 {% include code_header.html %}